ParthGarg0304/ParthGarg0304/README.md

 - 👋 Hi, I’m @ParthGarg
 - 👀 I’m interested in Coding/theatre and dramatics
 - 🌱 I’m currently learning C/Python/c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have interest in backend/web dev and am eager to learn
 - 📫 How to reach me email pg6295@srmist.edu.in //  parthgarg.official@gmail.com

 <!---